Artificial Christmas Tree Buyer's Guide

 All artificial trees will be made from either PE or PVC material, or a beautiful combination of them.
 However, many other unique styles and colors of trees are available, such as:

-Flocked– Trees are dressed with a beautiful blanket of white over the green foliage as if they’ve been outdoors during a recent snow
+- Flocked — Trees are dressed with a blanket of white over the green foliage as if they’ve been outdoors during a recent snow.

-Colored– Trees are also available in a variety of solid colors including white, silver and platinum, as well as in combinations of sports team-themed colors.
+- Colored — Trees are also available in solid colors including white, silver, and platinum, as well as bold themed color combinations.

 Real-Needle™ PE